nliao917/Games-Games-Games/README.md

         running on 0.0.0.0:8111
         * Running on http://0.0.0.0:8111/

-The `0.0.0.0` listens to any IPv4 address on the machine.
-The `8111` after the `:` is the port number.
-So if this is running on your laptop, you can open you web browser to `http://localhost:8111`.
+Open you web browser to `http://localhost:8111` and enjoy!